IvoCostaCunha/nvim/nvim/doc/config-documentation.md

 ```

-A this point autocompletion should be enabled.
+At this point autocompletion should be enabled.